Skip to Main Content

 Best cards to pair with the Revenued Business Card

-It might be a good idea to pair this card with a secured business card if you’re working on your personal credit score.
+It might be a good idea to pair this card with a no-annual-fee card that also earns rewards on purchases.
 While the Revenued Business card can help you access funding with a damaged or limited credit history, it’s not the most practical long-term credit-building option since you can’t avoid finance charges.
-A secured business card may prove less expensive and more efficient at building credit.
+A no-annual-fee card may prove less expensive and more efficient at building credit over time.

 Bankrate’s Take: Is the Revenued Business Card worth it?

 If you have a decent credit score and never carry a balance on your credit cards, you’ll likely want to skip the Revenued Business Card + Flex Line.
 The finance charges you’ll pay with the Revenued Business Card + Flex Line factor rate can be substantial depending on the rate you qualify for and how much of your funding you use.
-Plus, the fact that you’re locked into paying these charges regardless of when you pay off purchases is unfortunate given the flexibility available with credit cards when it comes to interest.
+Plus, the fact that you’re locked into paying these charges regardless of when you pay off purchases is unfortunate.
 With a traditional credit card, you can skip interest charges simply by paying off your balance each billing cycle.

 *The information about the Bank of America® Business Advantage Unlimited Cash Rewards Secured credit card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.